-When an oversized portrait of the family in their former days arrives, David (played by Dan Levy), who is not so much a Star Sign but a constellation unto himself, blatantly misses the expected masculinity cues.
+When an oversized portrait of the family in their former days arrives at the Motel in Schitt’s Creek, David (played by Dan Levy), who is not so much a Star Sign but a constellation unto himself, blatantly misses the expected masculinity cues.
+I laughed so incredibly hard the first time I watched this scene unfold.
 When the portrait doesn’t fit in their tiny motel room, they are all confronted with their former life and the reality of where they are now.
 There’s the usual romance about days gone by, but the sincerity of the successes they are achieving now (Capricorn) are made memorable not by a portrait that reflects four solitary people, but by the value of the love and acceptance in the connections they’re forging.
 Saturn and Pluto have stripped them back to a place of vulnerability where compassion is the only antidote.

 Episode 12 and 13 in Season 3 was a turning point, which is an important aspect of any Saturn – Pluto connection.
 While the devastation may be life altering, there is a point where the destruction stops and the rebuilding can occur.
 David opened a business and established the foundations with his future husband, Alexis graduated, Johnny fully booked the Motel, and Moira shared in the limelight at her daughter’s graduation ceremony.
 None of these are marks of failure – they all reflect growth in new directions.

 The Moon: I was perfectly fine not trusting people.
 Not trusting people is my comfort zone.